HEAVENWINDOW

 {Inget får skaka dig, Nada te turbe, inget förskräcka. nada te espante, Allting skall klarna, todo se pasa.
 Gud är densamme.
 Dios no se muda, Vänta och vaka, la paciencia allt skall du vinna. todo lo alcanza; Den som har Gud kan quien a Dios tiene ingenting sakna. nada se falta: Gud ensam räcker.
 Sólo Dios basta.

-Era così facile per Gesù To renew the withered tree Rinnovare l’albero secco As to wither the new Quanto rinsecchire il nuovo Were it His will so to do.
+for Jesu Era così facile per Gesù To renew the withered tree Rinnovare l’albero secco As to wither the new Quanto rinsecchire il nuovo Were it His will so to do.
 Se è Lui a volerlo Jesu!
 Jesu!
 Jesu !
 Jesu! meet it were to praise Him.
-E’ degno di lode There is no plant in the
+E’ degno di lode There is no plant

 THE PRACTICE OF THE PRESENCE OF GOD, /LA PRATICA DELLA PRESENZA DI DIO, BROTHER LAWRENCE,/ FRA LORENZO, O.CARM.